decebals/ff2j/README.md

 Features/Benefits
 -------------------
-With Log2j you can easily convert/transform a log file in a collections of java objects.
+With Log2j you can easily convert/transform a log file in a collection of java objects.
 Log2j is an open source (Apache license) lightweight (around 15KB) log file to POJOs converter, with zero dependencies and a quick learning curve.

 No XML, only Java.